Highland Road Park Observatory

-For 2016 our sibling planets are fairly evenly distributed throughout the calendar year.
-The two closest terrestrials have two ninety-minute dates as they are harder to grab in a telescope (they go down with the Sun☉).
-Mars♂ will have, of course, it’s every-other-year four-hour Closest Approach celebration (almost never on a Saturday).
-The gas giants receive two hours each.
+For 2017 our sibling planets are fairly evenly distributed throughout the calendar year.
+The two closest terrestrials have two two-hour dates as they are harder to grab in a telescope (they go down with the Sun☉).

 The wonderful MESSENGER spacecraft spent over a year leisurely orbiting the closest planet to the Sun☉, gathering a wealth of images and data.
 We envy that craft, as Mercury☿ is the most difficult planet to see—but we’ll try our best!
 The swiftest planet will be in Pisces♓ during the March attempt, and in Gemini♊ during the July attempt.

-The king of the planets (on this date in the constellation Leo♌) is always a delight, with the visible cloud bands and its four Galilean moons—Io, Europa, Ganymede and Callisto—easily seen as well.
+The king of the planets (on this date in the constellation Virgo♍) is always a delight, with the visible cloud bands and its four Galilean moons—Io, Europa, Ganymede and Callisto—easily seen as well.
 The Galileans are always in a different configuration from night to night.
 How many of them will be seen this night?
-The Juno spacecraft is making its way to Jupiter♃, and will arrive in this summer!
+The Juno spacecraft made its way to Jupiter♃ last summer, and is sending back up-close pictures!

 The spacecraft Cassini has been doing seemingly endless loops and swoops around Saturn♄ and its moons, showing us things we’d never seen before.
 Well, from our vantage point on Earth♁, the angle of this planet’s majestic rings is widening by the month!
-This night Saturn♄ is in the constellation Ophuichus.
-This visit with Saturn♄ is bittersweet as Cassini is actually wrapping up its last year or so of Saturnian explorations.
+This night Saturn♄ is in the constellation Ophuichus (remaining there until November).
+This visit with Saturn♄ is bittersweet as Cassini is actually wrapping up its final days of Saturnian explorations.

 It’s the windiest planet—far away, but its distinctive blue tint is apparent.
 The Voyager 2 spacecraft provided an incredible amount of information.
 Visitors will be viewing the farthest “official” planet while it resides in the constellation Aquarius♒; it doesn’t leave that constellation until 2023!